Official and Approved CanyonChasers Packing List

-If you find yourself in a situation where you do not want to hand out your passport, it pays to have an "International Drivers License".
+If you find yourself in a situation where you do not want to hand out your passport, it pays to have an "International Driving Permit".
 Available from AAA for a nominal fee (even if you are not a memeber), it looks very official, has your photograph and stamps to really look impressive, but is really kind of useless.
 Hand it over instead of the Passport and if you never see it again, you're only out $15 and can still get home.

 Not having the right kit can turn a weekend that was supposed to be fun into hours upon hours of suffering.
 As motorcyclists we really have to weigh the value of everything we bring.
 We don't always have the luxery of "I'd rather have it and not need it than need it and not have it."
 We really need to distill our list down to whats really needed.

 - Pants.
 Days with lots of stops we'll prefer jeans, days with lots of riding we prefer armored riding pants.
 We figure two days per pair of jeans.

 - Shorts.
 Three days per pair.

 - One to two pair padded cycling shorts - fantastic on high-mileage days! (no, you do not wear underwear underneath them)